LYang-666/LYang-666.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year Ph.D. student at Arizona State Univeristy, advised by [Prof.Deliang Fan](https://dfan.engineering.asu.edu/).
-Before that, I received my Master's degree at Univeristy of Central Florida and my Bachelor's degree at Northeastern University, China.
+I am an assistant professor in the Computer Science Department at University of North Carolina at Charlotte.
+Prior to that, I received my Ph.D. degree from Arizona State Univeristy, advised by [Prof.Deliang Fan](https://dfan.engineering.asu.edu/), Master's degree at Univeristy of Central Florida, and Bachelor's degree at Northeastern University, China.

 ## Research Interests